SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 Either way, we’ll go over how to ensure you land a great job.

-Where do I look for NP jobs?
+Where do I look for nurse practitioner jobs?

 I get this second question all the time.
 I suggest checking out sites like Indeed or Monster.
 There are others you can use to search for advanced practice positions as well.
-I commonly start with a Google search for “NP jobs near me” and start sifting through the results that way.
+I commonly start with a Google search for “nurse practitioner jobs near me” and start sifting through the results that way.

 The other great option is to use your network!
 Did you have a clinical rotation you just loved because you got along great with the staff and providers?
 Ask the office manager if there are any positions opening soon, or check out the openings for that particular health system.